akka/akka-projection/akka-edge-docs/src/main/paradox/guide-rs/4-registration-projection.md

 ## The gRPC source provider

-We use a gRPC source provider to source events from a remote producer.
+We use a @extref:[`GrpcSourceProvider`](akka-edge-rs-api:akka_projection_rs_grpc/consumer/struct.GrpcSourceProvider.html) to source events from a remote producer.
 The remote endpoint is declared as a function that establishes a gRPC connection.
 This function can be enhanced to establish the connection flexibly e.g. we can establish a TLS-based connection or even a Unix Domain Socket based connection if desired.